C6-YazeedWidyan/MERAKI_Academy_Project_4/readme.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.

-Ex.
 Are you looking for a quick and easy way to action, action, and action?
 The **(name of application)** is the greatest and most accurate application to do this for you.
 It helps you to **(list of activities)**.
 The **(name of application)** provides a simple design to ensure having the best user experience.

 ## 🏁 Getting Started <a name = "getting_started"></a>